eduardocorrearaujo/lstm_transf_to_state/README.md

 This repo contains the models used to forecast the dengue cases in the 2024/2025.

-To use the codes in this repository is necessary to download all the `.csv` made available by the sprint organizers and save it in the data folder.
+To use the codes in this repository is necessary to download all the `.csv` and `.csv.gz` files made available by the sprint organizers and save it in the data folder.

 ## Data preprocessing